wakaflocka17/lip/lambda/debruijn/README.md

   | NamedApp of namedterm * namedterm
 ```
 A [lexer](lib/lexer.mll) and a [parser](lib/parser.mly) are provided for the above abstract syntax.

-Named terms are parsed and converted internally as nameless (or de Bruijn) terms for the purposes of computation.
-The abstract syntax of nameless terms is the following:
+The named AST of a term is converted to its nameless equivalent for the purposes of computation.
+The conversion may be carried out inside the ```parse``` wrapper.
+Its output should be a tree of the following type:

 ```ocaml
 type dbterm =